 “If you were to treat it as an investment, the net profit was over 1000%… which means that didn’t make me particularly rich“, he added.

 In another interview, this time with Bitcoinwhoswho, Jeremy Sturdivant stated that “Bitcoin as a currency is meant to be spent.
-That 10,000 BTC made its way back into the economy pretty quickly, at the time it was worth about $400.“.
+That 10,000 BTC made its way back into the economy pretty quickly, at the time it was worth regarding $400.“.

-“With perfect knowledge of the future, I would have acted differently, but that could be said of anyone”, admitted with The Telegraph.
+“With perfect knowledge of the future, I would have acted differently, but that might be said of anyone”, admitted with The Telegraph.
 Regarding the fact, he recalls that the order itself was “pretty simple.”
 What he did was order the pizzas over the phone from California to Florida using a credit card.

 Finally, he stated that “although I cannot claim any responsibility for the success of Bitcoin, I am proud to have been part of something that went from being an interesting conceptual project to a global phenomenon so quickly“.